Categorification via blocks of modular representations for sl(n): Introduction

-The graded lift of the modular representation categories in question, denoted by $\text{Mod}^{\text{fg, gr}}_{0,\mu_r} (U\fg)$, is called the Koszul grading, constructed by Riche in \cite{riche}, using a localization equivalence that builds upon the framework developed by Bezrukavnikov-Mirkovi\'c-Rumynin in \cite{bmr}.
-The localization equivalence yields that: The graded lift of the categorification from Theorem~\ref{ThmIntA} is obtained from the \cite{ckl} categorification via twisting by certain line bundles, followed by applying the above equivalences to it.
+The graded lift of the modular representation categories in question, denoted by $\text{Mod}^{\text{fg, gr}}_{0,\mu_r} (\textbf{U}\fg)$, is called the Koszul grading, constructed by Riche \cite{riche}, using a localization equivalence that builds upon the framework developed by Bezrukavnikov, Mirkovi\'c, and Rumynin in \cite{bmr}.
+The localization equivalence yields that: The graded lift of the categorification from Theorem~\ref{ThmIntA} is obtained from the categorification of Cautis, Kamnitzer, and Licata \cite{ckl} via twisting by certain line bundles, followed by applying the above equivalences to it.
 See Section~\ref{statementB} for a more precise version of the below.